Vitamin C is arguably the most important ingredient when it comes to getting gorgeous skin.

 What are the different types of vitamin C in skincare?

 There are six main types of vitamin C found in skincare products:

 - L-Ascorbic Acid (LAA) – A strong form of vitamin C that is considered vitamin C in its purest form.

-- Sodium Ascorbyl Phosphate (SAP) – A water-soluble version of vitamin C that’s great for sensitive skin (and one we use at Fleur & Bee).
+- Sodium Ascorbyl Phosphate (SAP) – A water-soluble version of vitamin C that’s great for sensitive skin.
+We use it in Nectar of the C.

 - Magnesium Ascorbyl Phosphate (MAP) – Also water soluble, it’s great for boosting hydration and reducing oil in the skin.

 - Ascorbyl Palmitate – A fat-soluble version of vitamin C, it helps even out skin tone and restores a look of youth.

 - Tetrahexyldecyl Ascorbate – Also a fat-soluble version of vitamin C, it’s great for improving skin quality but those with sensitive skin might want to steer clear of it, as it can cause irritation.

 - Ascorbic Glucosamine – This water-soluble version of vitamin C, Ascorbic Glucosamine is essentially vitamin C combined with glucosamine.